sweattep/modern_quotes/README.md

 >What motivation is there to become the best at something when there is a clear ceiling on what is possible financially?

+>Our objective is to work on transforming her t-shirt side gig into a business, and teaching her to develop the discipline and know how to run a respectable and sustainable business.

+>It's been hell.
+She doesn't follow my instructions, or doesn't understand them.
+She lacks skills I assumed someone who spends that much time texting on her phone would have.
+She misses deadlines, and lacks all kinds of discipline.
+She's experienced occasional success.
+Unfortunately, without an experienced, strict, and selfless mentor to knock the arrogance out of her ego when delusion hits, she eventually lost and missed the opportunities as they came and went.

 >We all make mistakes sometimes.
 They are expected.
 And we need to build in a safety net for making them.

 >Amazon S3 acts as the foundation for all data platforms built on AWS.